kpnowak/OUH-Internship-Krzysztof-Nowak/README.md

 ## Project Overview

-This repository contains a comprehensive machine learning pipeline for **multi-omics data fusion optimization** using intermediate integration techniques.
-This project is part of a Bachelor's Thesis in Artificial Intelligence at VU Amsterdam, contributing to a larger research initiative focused on developing advanced machine learning models for early and accurate cancer detection.
+This repository contains a comprehensive machine learning pipeline for **robust multi-omics integration** using intermediate fusion techniques.
+This project is part of a Bachelor's Thesis in Artificial Intelligence at VU Amsterdam, focusing on comparative analysis of feature engineering and intermediate fusion techniques for cancer prediction.
+It contributes to a larger research initiative focused on developing advanced machine learning models for early and accurate cancer detection.

-The pipeline investigates **feature extraction** and **selection algorithms** for multi-omics cancer data, implementing a novel **feature-first architecture** where feature processing is applied to each modality separately **before** fusion occurs.
+The pipeline investigates **fusion techniques** and **feature engineering algorithms** for multi-omics cancer data, implementing an **intermediate integration approach** where feature processing is applied to each modality separately **before** fusion occurs.

 ### Research Context & Objectives

-**Primary Goal**: Develop specialized feature extraction and selection algorithms optimized for cancer detection using multi-modal omics data.
+**Primary Goal**: Test fusion techniques and feature engineering algorithms (with emphasis on fusion techniques) and analyze how they interact with different models, missing data percentages, and feature/component numbers.

 **Research Objectives**:
-1. **Survey** state-of-the-art extraction and selection algorithms
+1. **Evaluate** fusion techniques and feature engineering algorithms across diverse scenarios
-2. **Evaluate** algorithms on benchmark cancer datasets using comprehensive experiments
-3. **Analyze** results to determine optimal methods and explain their effectiveness
+2. **Analyze** interactions between fusion methods, models, and data conditions
+3. **Investigate** performance under different missing data percentages (0%, 20%, 50%)
+4. **Study** impact of feature/component numbers on algorithm performance
-4. **Design** purpose-built algorithms for multi-omics cancer data *(Future Work)*
+5. **Determine** optimal combinations for multi-omics cancer data analysis

-### Key Innovation: Feature-First Architecture
+### Processing Approach: Intermediate Integration

-The pipeline implements a **feature-first processing paradigm** that represents the current state-of-the-art for multi-omics data analysis:
+The pipeline implements an **intermediate integration approach** for multi-omics data analysis:

 ```
 🧬 Raw Multi-Omics Data → 🔧 Feature Processing (per modality) → 🔗 Fusion → 🤖 Model Training
 ```

-**Why Feature-First?**
+**Why Intermediate Integration?**
 - **Modality-Specific Optimization**: Each data type gets specialized preprocessing
 - **Better Feature Quality**: Fusion works with clean, optimized features rather than noisy raw data
 - **Improved Interpretability**: Clear understanding of individual modality contributions